Read Polygon-shaped regions

 bbox = featureBounds(feat)

-# Read part of the data (bbox) and use the cutline to mask the data
+# Read part of the data overlapping with the geometry bbox

 bbox = featureBounds(feat)